NullArray/AutoSploit/README.md

 # AutoSploit

 As the name might suggest AutoSploit attempts to automate the exploitation of remote hosts.
 Targets are collected automatically as well by employing the Shodan.io API.
-The program allows the user to enter their platform specific search query such as; 'Apache', 'IIS', etc, upon which a list of candidates will be retrieved.
+The program allows the user to enter their platform specific search query such as; `Apache`, `IIS`, etc, upon which a list of candidates will be retrieved.

 After this operation has been completed the 'Exploit' component of the program will go about the business of attempting to exploit these targets by running a series of Metasploit modules against them.
 Which Metasploit modules will be employed in this manner is determined by programatically comparing the name of the module to the initial search query.
 However, I have added functionality to run all available modules against the targets in a 'Hail Mary' type of attack.